-Are awards granted under the 2005 Plan transferable?
+Are awards granted under the Amended and Restated 2005 Plan transferable?

-Unless the Compensation Committee determines otherwise, no award made under the 2005 Plan will be transferable other than by will or the laws of descent and distribution or to a participant's family member by gift or a qualified domestic relations order, and each award may be exercised only by the participant, his or her qualified family member transferee, or any of their respective executors, administrators, guardians, or legal representatives.
+Unless the Compensation Committee determines otherwise, no award made under the Amended and Restated 2005 Plan will be transferable other than by will or the laws of descent and distribution or to a participant's family member by gift or a qualified domestic relations order; provided, however, that no awards may be transferred for value.
+Awards may be exercised only by the participant, his or her qualified family member transferee, or any of their respective executors, administrators, guardians, or legal representatives.

-What are the amendment and termination provisions of the 2005 Plan?
+What are the amendment and termination provisions of the Amended and Restated 2005 Plan?